tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: solved pre_action() and post_action() skip and also need for move_dec in app_main()
 			- DONE: comments cleaned up
 		- IDEA: test timer with pass_thru condition; then test with timer_ware condition
-		- TBD: test all three message modes
+		- DONE: test all three message modes
-		- TBD: clean up testing print statements
+		- DONE: clean up testing print statements
 - TBD: alert_scope
 	- DONE: out_scope design goals
 		- IDEA:	most machines only react to Burt's actions - and their reaction is immediate - so Burt will always see the results